Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

     asm inheritance tree
         Assemblies can be inherited from each other.
-        Here is a big similarity to a class inheritance in object-oriented programming languages.
-But in this case every assembly should be treated as an object storing the data (attributes), and inheritance of assembles - as an inheritance of data objects.
+        Here is a plain similarity to a class inheritance in object-oriented programming languages.
+But in our case each assembly should be treated as an object storing the data (attributes), and inheritance of assembles - as an inheritance of data objects.

     navigation tree
-        If `Container` mode is enabled for page it can have embedded pages (sub-pages).
+        If `Container` mode is enabled for a page it can have embedded pages (sub-pages).
         Sub-pages can be containers for other pages and so on.
         By combining pages in this way the site editor creates